ChiroIp/WZ_Font/README.md

 **Usage:**

-To integrate WZ_Font into your projects, simply download the font files from the repository and install them on your system.
+To integrate the WZ_Font into your projects, simply download the font files from the repository and install them on your system.
 Then, you can use the font like any other typeface in your favorite design tools or text editors.

 **License:**